swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 # How do I combine multiple pivot tables into one table? <a name="pivot"></a>

 This multilevel freehand table example uses the Orders Details dataset.
+We will be creating a table that combines pivot tables displaying orders by month broken down by team and salesperson

 Begin by dragging out a freehand table element and selecting 'Edit'.